-Per MCERA's June 30, 2010 actuarial valuation, the County's funded ratio is 72.6% and the current unfunded liability is \$384.3 million.
+Per MCERA's June 30, 2014 actuarial valuation, the County's funded ratio was 87.3% (market value) and the unfunded liability was \$217.8 million.
 There are different views as to whether and how quickly the unfunded liability should be eliminated and about what assumptions should be made regarding investment returns.

 Marin County government, like other agencies, also has an unfunded liability to pay health insurance costs for retirees.
 This is separate and in addition to the County's unfunded liability for pension.
-The unfunded liability for retiree health care is \$382.7 million.
-Local references to a \$700 million unfunded liability is a combination of pension and retiree health unfunded liabilities.
-Main County has been setting aside funds to pay its retiree health liability.
-Next year, it plans to establish a trust fund for these payments, which creates savings, while fully funding retiree health liabilities going forward.
+As of April 2015, the unfunded liability for retiree health care was \$323 million.
+Marin County has been setting aside funds to pay its retiree health liability.
+In 2013, it established a trust fund for these payments, which creates savings and now totals over \$50 million in 2015 while fully funding retiree health liabilities going forward.